 At the International Joint Conference on Artificial Intelligence (IJCAI) in Chambéry, France, a first Workshop on Spatial and Temporal Reasoning was held with the purpose of both presenting current research and development in the aforementioned areas and fostering an interchange of ideas among attendees of differing interests.
 In particular, discussion was focused on the interfaces between three separate concerns: spatial reasoning in AI, temporal reasoning in AI, and temporal methods for concurrent systems.
 This effort was continued at similar workshops at various other IJCAI, ECAI, and AAAI conferences.
-Selected authors from two of the recent workshops were invited to submit extended versions of their papers to this special issue.
-Five papers submitted were accepted to this issue of J.UCS.
+Selected authors from two of the recent workshops, the ECAI-02 and AAAI-02 Workshops on Spatial and Temporal Reasoning, were invited to submit extended versions of their papers to this special issue.
+Nine of the submitted papers were accepted to this issue of J.UCS.
 As the table of contents indicates, the papers that were accepted for this issue address a variety of aspects involving time and space.
 It is beyond the scope of a single issue to do so extensively.
 As a result, the selection presented in this issue is just a snapshot.
 However, we hope that this snapshot appeals to a large number of researchers.